yamhokim/GiftGuru/README.md

 npm start
 ```

-## Thank you for checking out the project 😊
+## Thank you for checking out the project 😊 ~ YamHo

 <p><a href="#top">Back to Top</a></p>